nickf94/T3A2_Pesky_Pooch/README.md

 #### Other Necessary MVP Features:
 - **Authorization**:
+  - **Login Page or Login Component**: in order to authorize the operator of the application, or administration team as required, there will need to be some mechanism in place to log in.
+This could exist as either an entire page, or a conditionally rendered component on the services page for example.
-  - **JWT Authentication** for the ‘operator account’ (client stays logged in for a reasonable period of time after successful authentication).
+  - **JWT Authentication**: for the ‘operator account’ (client stays logged in for a reasonable period of time after successful authentication).
-  - **Operator Account:** this account is intended for use by the operator (which is the website/business owner.
+  - **Operator Account:**: this account is intended for use by the operator (which is the website/business owner.
 I.e - our client).
 This feature was created with usability/UX in mind.
 The client can easily access the account by clicking on the copyright symbol in the websites footer.
 Once clicked, the client is redirected to a simple login form (thus eliminating the need for the client to memorize a specific URL).
 Here the client can login securely with ‘OAuth’ verification.
 Upon login, the client receives full CRUD capabilities to allow the deletion of testimonials/reviews.

 #### Potential Extensible Features: